KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 --watch - Keep running the tests.
 Default to true.
 --browsers, --colors, --reporters, --port, --log-level - Those arguments are passed directlY to karma.

-13. ng version - Outputs the version of angular-cli,node and the operating system.
+- ng version(ng v) - Outputs the version of angular-cli,node and the operating system.

 ## Ng build